MicrosoftDocs/dynamics365smb-docs/business-central/payables-how-apply-purchase-transactions-manually.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Vendors**, and then choose the related link.
 2. Open the relevant vendor with entries that have already been posted.
 3. Choose the **Ledger Entries** action, and then choose the **Apply Entries** action.
-4. In the **Apply Vendor Entries** page, you can see the open entries for the vendor.
+4. On the **Apply Vendor Entries** page, you can see the open entries for the vendor.
 5. Select the line with the entry that will be applied.
 6. Choose the **Set Applies-to ID** action.